Verweij-IT/release-please-testing-2-12/README.md

 # Testing production

-Add a workflow with `on.release.published`.
+Add a workflow with `on.release.types.published`.